-Salem is responsible for the treatment of sewage at a facility, which it shares with the Town of Elk Ridge, in the northwestern part of the City.
+Salem is responsible for the treatment of sewage at a facility in the northwestern part of the City.
+Detailed information relative to the City's sewer system can be located in the City's Impact Fee Study and Capital Facilities Plan.
 The majority of the community is served by a public sewer which was completed in 1963.
-The facility is built to sustain future growth to the year 2010.
-The facility currently has a capacity of 1 million gallons per day.
+The facility is built to sustain future growth for decades to come.
+The facility currently has a capacity of 1.5 million gallons per day.
 Based upon an average usage of 100 gallons per day per capita the facility should treat 420,000 gallons per day.
 The facility currently treats 550,000 gallons per day, which suggests some leakage into the system.
 The City should pursue ways to mitigate the leakage.